-The immediate post-visit period is a delicate time for participants and families, but is also a unique opportunity to measure strengths and weaknesses of the UDN site visits.
-A participant and family satisfaction survey after the visit allows the CC to directly assess the participant experience at the CSs.
+The immediate post-visit period is a delicate time for participants and families but is also a unique opportunity to measure strengths and weaknesses of the UDN site visits.
+Seven days after the evaluation end date, an email is sent to participants with a link to the post-evaluation survey.
+Open-ended questions are asked to assess how the visit went, what went well and what did not, areas for improvement, understanding of recommendations, and out-of-pocket costs incurred.